In the News

 Immigrant families have long played an important role helping to build housing wealth in the United States.
 In recent decades, the more than 40 million immigrants collectively in the country increased U.S. housing wealth by $3.7 trillion.
 Much of this was possible because immigrants moved into neighborhoods once in decline, helping to revitalize communities and make them more attractive to U.S.-born residents.
 In Alaska, immigrants are actively strengthening the state’s housing market.

 Nationwide, the power of immigrant voters is likely to continue to be a large factor in upcoming elections.
-Given their modest numbers, immigrants may not sway presidential elections in Alaska, where Mitt Romney won by roughly 42,000 votes in 2012, but their votes may make a difference in closer statewide contests and primaries in the near future.
+Given their modest numbers, immigrants may not sway presidential elections in Alaska, where Donald Trump won by roughly 46,000 votes in 2016, but their votes may make a difference in closer statewide contests and primaries in the near future.

 |Share these facts|

 |Hey @lisamurkowski, you have 2,993 immigrant entrepreneurs creating jobs in your state. #ReasonForReform|

 |Hey @lisamurkowski, did you know that 69.9% of immigrants in your state are of working age? #ReasonForReform|